Your four-legged friend means the world to you. Trust us, we get it.

 Chronic Toxicity Poisoning

-Like acute vomiting, chronic vomiting can also be caused by toxicity poisoning.
+Like acute vomiting, chronic vomiting can also be caused by poisoning.
 However, with chronic vomiting, the underlying cause can be more difficult to pinpoint.

 With acute vomiting from toxicity, the toxic element is consumed only a short time before the vomiting ensues.
 With chronic vomiting from toxicity, the toxic element is consumed (or inhaled) in small amounts over an extended time.